rish-av/cross_spectral_stereo/README.md

 ## Differences from the original Paper
 - The spectral translation network is cyclegan and not F-cyclegan
 - The weights of the losses are different, for some reason the network was not converging with the default loss weights for my training setup.
-- The model is not optimized for best performance since I don't have the hardware and rely on Colab :)
+- The model is not optimized for best performance since I don't have the hardware that was used by the authors and rely on Colab for open source projects :)